-- Men are victims, too.
-Follow guidelines for safety offered above. - ◆ Consent by both parties to any sexual contact is what discriminates sexual assault from legal sexual activity.
-A sober yes to anything from a kiss to intercourse is your best protection against being accused of assaulting someone.

-Be cautious about accepting rides-anytime, anywhere.
+- Consent by both parties to any sexual contact is what discriminates sexual assault from legal sexual activity.
+A sober yes to anything from a kiss to intercourse is your best protection against being accused of assaulting someone. - Be cautious about accepting rides-anytime, anywhere.